ucl-bug/jwave/docs/install/on_win.md

 Close the PowerShell window and restart your computer.

-The next step is to make sure that your system has the latest Linux kernel update.
-Open [this page](https://www.catalog.update.microsoft.com/Search.aspx?q=wsl) and download he latest kernel update for your system architecture (which often is x64).
-The downloaded file is a `.cab` file, which needs to be extracted somewhere on your system.
-After extracting the file, double-click on the extracted file and follow the install instructions.
+The next step is to make sure that your system has the latest Linux kernel update, by downloading and installing [this package](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi).

 ### How to install